 Instead, the court may consider the income and earning potential of both parents.
 The spouse with the higher income may be ordered to pay child support, even where they have equal physical custody of their children.

 This may seem unfair, as each parent has an obligation to financially support their children.
 However, placing an equal financial burden on both parents may not be just in many cases.
 For example, if one parent earns a high income working in finance, and the other parent works as a teacher for a relatively low salary, putting an equal financial burden on both parents may result in a far heavier burden for the teacher.

 California’s child support laws are based on the principle that each parent is obligated to support their children financially — according to their situation.
 More importantly, child support isn’t a punishment for a parent who is required to pay it.
 It is meant for the children and is ordered in the best interest of the child.

 Of course, there are situations where a 50/50 custody arrangement may result in no child support.
 If each parent has a similar income and they split custody evenly, then there may not be a child support obligation for each parent.
 A San Diego child support lawyer can help you determine if you will be required to pay child support based on the facts of your case.

 Whether you are in the process of getting a divorce or if you share a child with someone who you aren’t married to, determining both child custody and support can be difficult.
 Even in situations where you share joint custody with your ex, you may still be required to pay child support.

 The Law Office of Renkin & Associates represents clients in a range of California family law cases, including child support matters.
 With more than two decades of experience, our team is well-equipped to handle your family law case.
-To learn more or to schedule a consultation, call us at 619-304-4760, or contact us online.
+To learn more or to schedule a case evaluation, call us at 619-304-4760, or contact us online.